c-mart/smog/readme.md

 ## How to Perform Updates
 - `git pull` the repo in-place
+- Activate smog virtualenv
+- Set your SMOG_CONFIG environment variable
-- Activate smog virtualenv and run `python manage.py db upgrade` to apply latest schema version to your database
+and run `python manage.py db upgrade` to apply latest schema version to your database
 - Reload your web server?

 ## Known Issues